appledog632/ai_avatar_unoff/README.md

-# University AI Chatbot
+# Millie

+Millie is an AI-powered chatbot designed specifically for university environments, with a focus on providing information related to the Galgotias Tech Council and upcoming fests.
+Featuring a human-like avatar, Millie interacts through voice—answering questions and providing responses—while users can also communicate with her by speaking.
+For accessibility, captions are provided alongside her voice responses.

-This project is an AI-powered chatbot designed for university environments, featuring a ReactJS frontend and a TypeScript backend.
-The chatbot is containerized using Docker Compose, making setup straightforward.
-Just replace the environment variable `GEMINI_API_KEY` in the `docker-compose.yml` file, and you're ready to go.
+The project is built with a ReactJS frontend and a TypeScript backend, ensuring a smooth and engaging user experience.
+Millie is containerized using Docker Compose, making it easy to set up and deploy.
+Just replace the GEMINI_API_KEY in the docker-compose.yml file, and you're good to go

 ## Steps to Set Up
 1. Replace `GEMINI_API_KEY` with your own key in the `docker-compose.yml` file.